arangodb/arangodb/arangod/Pregel/Algos/AIR/README.md

 with **predefined** algorithms, e.g. _PageRank_, _Single-Source Shortest Path_ and _Connected components_.

 Programmable Pregel algorithms are based on the already existing ArangoDB Pregel engine.
 The big change here is the possibility to write and execute your own defined algorithms.

+To keeps things more readable, "Programmable Pregel Algorithms" will be called PPAs in the next chapters.

+**Important**: The naming might change in the future.

 ## Requirements

-Programmable Pregel algorithms do require SmartGraphs.
-SmartGraphs are only available in the Enterprise Edition.
+PPAs can be run on a single-server instance but as it is designed to run in parallel in a distributed environment, you'll only be able to add computing power in a clustered environment.
+Also
+PPAs do require proper graph sharding to be efficient.
+Using SmartGraphs is the recommend way to run Pregel algorithms.

+As this is an extension of the native Pregel framework, more detailed information on prerequisites and requirements can be found here: "arangod/Pregel/Algos/AIR/README.md" (TODO: add Link)

 ## Basics